 \mycommfont[1]{ \ttfamily#1} \SetCommentSty{mycommfont} \SetKwComment{Comment}{//}{}

-\mypar{Sampling strategy} The total number of SQL queries one can extract from a table collection is large even for small table collections.
+\mypar{Sampling strategy} We do not know how large the training dataset must be to achieve good performance.
+And extracting all possible SQL queries from a table collection would lead to too large datasets and infeasible training times.
 For example, consider a table collection with 100 tables, where each table has 10 columns and only 12 rows, we sample 4 columns per table and use only one aggregator operator.
-In this case, the number of unique SQLs is at least $100 \cdot 12 \cdot 10 \cdot \left(\sum_{0}^{3}{{10}\choose{k}}\right) = 2,112,000$.
+In this case, the number of unique SQLs is at least $100 \cdot 12 \cdot 10 \cdot \left(\sum_{k=0}^{3}{{10}\choose{k}}\right) = 2,112,000$.
 This number grows fast with more tables and rows.
 Training on so many questions requires more hardware resources and time and quickly becomes prohibitively expensive.

 Instead, the generation algorithm uses a sampling procedure that is driven by the training process which asks for a collection of $batch\_size$ SQLs to be generated.
-The sampling procedure then starts to sample a table, and then further samples columns and a row to generate a SQL until $batch\_size$ is reached and then returns the batch of SQLs for question generation.
+This procedure is used by the incremental training strategy we introduce (Section~\ref{subsec:bnn_train}) to determine when a training dataset is sufficiently large to achieve good performance on the task and thus stop.
+Now, within each invocation of the algorithm, we want to ensure that the $batch\_size$ SQLs generated cover the table collection well.
+We achieve that by using the following algorithm.

-\textbf{The Generation Algorithm.} The algorithm combines 3 independent sample procedures (Algorithm~\ref{alg:sql_generation}).
+\textbf{The Generation Algorithm.} The algorithm combines 3 independent sampling procedures (Algorithm~\ref{alg:sql_generation}).
 The first samples tables.
 The second samples columns given a table, and includes one of the logical operators in the predicates.
-Then the $alpha$ probalility is computed (line~\ref{alg:line:alpha}) to decide whether to include the table's title.
-The third procedure samples rows, given columns of a table.
+Then the $alpha$ probability is computed (line~\ref{alg:line:alpha}) to decide whether to include the table's title.
+The third sampling procedure samples rows, given columns of a table.
 When columns are numerical, the generation algorithm samples one of the aggregate operators.
-Finally, the algorithm makes an initial pass over the data to: i) determine column types; and ii) compute the IQR of text lenght, which is used to filter out outliers.
-The result of the algorithm is a list of SQL queries that are then split into training and validation sets.
+In addition, and ahead of the sampling process, the algorithm makes an initial pass over the data to: i) determine column types; and ii) compute the distribution of cell text length, which is used to filter out outliers.
+The result of the algorithm is some number ($batch\_size$) of SQL queries used for training or validation.